Home / Common Car Accident Injuries

-With about 1.7 million of the 6.2 million total car accidents in the US resulting in injuries, more than a quarter of all car accidents end up with injuries, ranging in severity from minor bumps & bruises (known in the legal world as soft tissue injuries) to permanent disability & dismemberment.
+With over 2.7 million of the 6.75 million total car accidents in the US resulting in injuries in 2019 according to the NHTSA, more than a quarter of all car accidents end up with injuries, ranging in severity from minor bumps & bruises (known in the legal world as soft tissue injuries) to permanent disability & dismemberment.
 Here we’ll discuss some of the most common car accident injuries, how they happen, and what to do if you’re facing a similar injury after an auto accident.

 Find out the maximum compensation you could receive.

 - How Much Is My Car Accident Settlement Worth?